 (Disclosure: This article contains recommended affiliate links.
 If you make a purchase, we may receive a commission at no cost to you.
 Groceries aren’t getting any cheaper.)

-Save money on your family vacation with Staycation options within the US
+Save money on your family vacation with staycation options within the US

 There are several uncommon yet economical travel destinations for families in the United States.
-These may not be the first destinations that come to mind.
-Still, your family vacation can be more about making memories than having the travel overseas to an exotic destination (plus who wants to spend 18 hours on flights from budget airlines?), especially when budget family travel on a budget, is on your mind.
+These may not be the first destinations that come to mind, but your family vacation can be more about making memories than having the travel overseas to an exotic destination (plus who wants to spend 18 hours on flights from budget airlines?), especially when budget family travel on a budget, is on your mind.

 Some of these destinations we’ve RV’d to, and some are recommendations from other families we know who have had a great experience there.